 Successful projects run on effective communication.
 That’s why a communication plan is so important.

-Let’s take a closer look at what a project communication plan is and how and why you should implement one for your projects.
+Let’s take a closer look at what a project communication plan is and how and why you should develop one for your projects.

 What is a project communication plan?